ninjaguardian/Fontifier/README.md

     using Il2CppTMPro;
     using MelonLoader;
     using System.Reflection;
-    // The following two are needed if ImplicitUsings is disabled using System;
+    // The following is needed if ImplicitUsings is disabled using System;
-    using System.Linq;
     ```
   </details>